infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 ```

 !!! note
-    Note that like `supports` the `transcription_[obj]` methods also employ the
+    1. Note that like `supports` the `transcription_[obj]` methods also employ the
        `label::Type{AbstractSupportLabel} = PublicLabel` keyword argument that by
        default will return variables/expressions/constraints associated with public
        supports.
 The full set (e.g., ones corresponding to internal collocation nodes)
        is obtained via `label = All`.
+    2. These methods also employ the `ndarray::Bool` keyword argument that will cause the
+       output to be formatted as a n-dimensional array where the dimensions
+       correspond to the infinite parameter dependencies.
+For example, if we have an
+       infinite variable `y(t, ξ)` and we invoke a query method with `ndarray = true`
+       then we'll get a matrix whose dimensions correspond to the supports of `t` and
+       `ξ`, respectively.
+Also, if `ndarray = true` then `label` correspond to the
+       intersection of supports labels in contrast to its default of invoking the union
+       of the labels.

 Likewise, [`transcription_constraint`](@ref) and
 `supports`(@ref) can be used with constraints to find their transcribed